ConvFormer: Revisiting Transformer for Sequential User Modeling: Examining Self-attentive token mixer in user modeling

-Drawing upon recent advances that challenge the role of self-attention in various fields~\cite{lee2022fnet,tay2005synthesizer,mlpmixer}, we demonstrate that the conventional item-to-item attentive paradigm may limit the efficacy of SAR by disregarding the inherent order of items.
-As such, incorporating architectures that explicitly consider item order has the potential to enhance the adaptability of SAR in sequential user modeling.
+Drawing on recent studies that question the necessity of self-attention in various applications~\cite{lee2022fnet,mlpmixer}, our findings suggest that the item-to-item attentive paradigm may constrain the effectiveness of SAR models by neglecting the inherent order of items.
+Therefore, incorporating architectures that explicitly consider item order has the potential to enhance the performance in sequential user modeling.
 We provide results on additional datasets and configurations in \autoref{tab:variants}, with statistical test to back up this claim.

-\subsection{Is the large receptive field essential for user behavior understanding?}
+\subsection{Is the large receptive field essential for sequential user modeling?}

-Another crucial technical distinction between SAR and other techniques such as RNN and CNN is the presence of a large receptive field.
-In SAR, each element in the user sequence can directly interact with others within a single self-attention layer, enabling to capture long-term user behavior patterns efficiently.
-We posit that the large receptive field significantly contributes to SAR's impressive performance.
-To substantiate this claim, we retain the interactions in SAR's attention matrix between each item and its $\mathrm{K}$ nearest neighbors while deactivating others.
-Specifically, we employ a window mask matrix $\Gamma(\mathrm{K})$, wherein $\Gamma_{ij} = 1$ if $|i-j|\leq \mathrm{K}$, and 0 otherwise for indices $0\leq i, j \leq \mathrm{L}$.
-Then, we replace the attention matrix $\mathbf{A}$ in SAR with the element-wise product $\mathbf{A}\odot\Gamma(\mathrm{K})$.
-By varying the values of K, we can observe a clear positive relationship between the receptive field size of SAR and its performance, as shown in \autoref{fig:sas_length}.
-Specifically, increasing $\mathrm{K}$ from 3 to 45 corresponds to an MRR improvement of 4.5\% on Yelp and 2.43\% on Beauty.
-These improvements are statistically significant and emphasize the importance of a large receptive field for SAR's performance.
+Another technical distinction of SAR lies on its large receptive field.
+Each element in the user sequence can directly interact with others within a single self-attention layer, enabling to capture long-term user behavior patterns efficiently.
+We hypothesize that the large receptive field is a key contributor to SAR's performance.
+To test this hypothesis, we retain the interactions in SAR's attention matrix between each item and its $\mathrm{K}$ nearest neighbors while deactivating others.
+Specifically, we employ a window mask matrix $\Gamma(\mathrm{K})$, wherein $\Gamma_{ij} = 1$ if $|i-j|\leq \mathrm{K}$ and 0 otherwise for $0\leq i, j \leq \mathrm{L}$.
+Then, replace the attention matrix $\mathbf{A}$ with the element-wise product $\mathbf{A}\odot\Gamma(\mathrm{K})$.

+Our experiments reveal a positive correlation between the size of the receptive field and SAR's performance, as shown in \autoref{fig:sas_length}.
+For instance, increasing K from 3 to 45 results in a statistically significant MRR improvement by 4.5\% on the Yelp dataset and 2.43\% on the Beauty dataset.
+These findings underscore the importance of a large receptive field in enhancing SAR's performance.